 - The FBI added that the fraudulent loan amount was in line with the energy company’s business requirements.
 Further, the FBI stated that the phishing email also contained a link for downloading the application, a username, and a password for access.

-- The phishing email appeared to have originated from a UK-based financial institution, stating the Truist’s loan to the victim was confirmed and it can be accessed through an application that appeared to belong to the Trusit.
+- The phishing email appeared to have originated from a UK-based financial institution, stating that Truist’s loan to the victim was confirmed and it can be accessed through an application that appeared to belong to the Trusit.

 - The malicious actors hosted this fake Windows app on a fraudulent domain registered that impersonated Truist.